The topic for the 2024-2025 School Year: “How Optimism Has Guided Me Through Trying Times”

 Oratorical Contest Rules

-The Oratorical Contest is open to students under 19 as of October 1, 2023, and who are educated in the United States, Canada, or the Caribbean.
+The Oratorical Contest is open to students under 19 as of October 1, 2024, and who are educated in the United States, Canada, or the Caribbean.
 Students are required to prepare a 4- to 5-minute speech on the pre-assigned topic.
-Download the entry form here.

 For more information contact: